 And, with Sri Lanka being fairly small, you can easily get from the brilliant-green plantations to the golden shores of the south coast within half a day.

-A great way to take in as much of Sri Lanka’s rich tapestry as possible is by booking a private Sri Lanka tour guide once you arrive.
-It’s a relatively inexpensive way to get around some of the country’s more remote central parks and plains safely and swiftly – and a good guide will bring you to some of Sri Lanka’s best spots to stay, eat, and explore.
+A great way to take in as much of Sri Lanka’s rich tapestry as possible is to book a private tour guide once you arrive.
+It’s a relatively inexpensive way to get around some of the country’s more remote central parks and plains safely and swiftly – and a good guide will show you some of Sri Lanka’s best spots.

 2. For an idyllic train ride like no other

 Whether chugging gently along the picturesque palm-lined coast or through the stunning plantations, train rides in Sri Lanka are a simple but great pleasure.
-The most famous train route in the country is from Kandy to Ella – and the train winds its way through mountains and valleys, plantations and rainforests for around seven hours.
+The most famous train route in the country is from Kandy to Ella – and the train winds its way through mountains, valleys, plantations, and rainforests for around seven hours.

 Remember to book your train tickets well in advance.
-Each journey goes on sale 30 days before it’s scheduled and the reserved seating sells fast.
+Each journey goes on sale 30 days before it’s scheduled and the seats sell fast.
 You’ll want reserved seating unless the idea of standing in a crowded carriage in high humidity sounds appealing!

-If you’d like air-con and comfort too, it’s best to go for the closed windows in a 1st class carriage.
+If you’d like air-con, it’s best to go for the closed windows in a 1st class carriage.
 Or, if you’d prefer open windows and the warm rainforest air on your skin, we’d recommend a reserved seat in second class – it’s still comfortable, but a little closer to the beautiful world you’re moving through.

 3. For once-in-a-lifetime whale watching

-Sri Lanka’s prime location in the deep azure Indian Ocean means it’s a perfect base from which to see some of the greatest leviathans of the sea, who come here to enjoy the deep, warm, nutrient-rich waters that surround the island.
+Sri Lanka’s prime location in the deep azure Indian Ocean means it’s a perfect base from which to see some of the greatest leviathans of the sea.
+Whales come here to enjoy the deep, warm, nutrient-rich waters that surround the island.

 In the summer months, Trincomalee’s seas are a hotbed of cetacean activity with whales, dolphins, and porpoises regularly breaching and putting on a show.
-There are plenty of tour operators in Sri Lanka that provide whale-watching experiences, but we recommend those that operate ethically to ensure the continued safety and well-being of these precious oceanic giants.
+There are plenty of tour operators in Sri Lanka that provide whale-watching experiences, but we recommend you do some research to make sure you book with one that operates ethically to ensure the continued safety and well-being of these precious oceanic giants.

-4. To have a cuppa, right at the source
+4. To have a cuppa at the source

-You simply can’t visit Sri Lanka without enjoying a nice cup of tea while you gaze out upon the plantations from which it was harvested.
+You simply can’t visit Sri Lanka without enjoying a nice cup of tea while gazing out across the plantations it was harvested from.
 Sri Lankan (Ceylon) tea is famous the world over, and for such a comparatively small island, remarkably, it’s the third largest exporter of tea in the world.

-After tourism, tea is one of the country’s most important industries and has shaped the development and culture of the country since it was introduced in the early 1800s.
+After tourism, tea is one of the country’s most important industries and has shaped Sri Lanka’s development and culture since it was introduced in the early 1800s.
 It’s a fundamental part of Sri Lanka’s story.

 The plantations are beautiful.
-Cascading tiers of perfectly placed terraces drape across the hills and valleys of central Sri Lanka, and you can visit them to see how the tea plants – Sri Lanka’s ‘green gold’ – get from the terrace to the teacup.
+Cascading tiers of perfectly placed terraces drape across the hills and valleys of central Sri Lanka, and you can see how the tea plants – Sri Lanka’s ‘green gold’ – get from the terrace to the teacup.

 As with whale watching, some tours are more responsibly run than others.
 Be aware that the tea pickers are almost solely women, and are largely Tamil people – some of Sri Lanka’s lowest-paid workers.
-You can choose a tour at a plantation committed to worker’s rights, and stick to touring and tea drinking rather than taking part in the ‘picking’ experiences you might see on offer.
+It’s recommended you choose a tour at a plantation committed to worker’s rights, and stick to touring and tea drinking rather than taking part in the ‘picking’ experiences you might see on offer.

 Stretched along the southwest coast, Hikkaduwa Beach is a famous and very busy spot.
-Not just because of its vast, golden, palm-lined sands, or its famously surfable waves, but also because of the hawksbill and green turtles who nest, feed and breed all along the shore.
+Not just because of its vast, golden, palm-lined sands, or its famously surfable waves, but also because of the hawksbill and green turtles who nest, feed, and breed along the shore.

-The beach can be thronged, with groups gathering to interact with these stunning and surprisingly tame creatures.
-So, for a more relaxed experience, try to get to the beach early.
-If you are a particularly early bird, you can get a little sunrise solo time with these gentle giants – feed them a little kelp and enjoy their graceful energy without the crowds.
+The beach can be packed with groups gathering to interact with these stunning and surprisingly tame creatures.
+So, for a more relaxed experience, try to get there early.
+If you’re a particularly early bird, you can get some sunrise solo time with these gentle giants – feed them a little kelp and enjoy their graceful energy without the crowds.

-But if that’s not an option, we highly recommend renting some fins and a mask, and swimming out a little, where you might get to snorkel alongside them, as they ride the waves and cruise the shallows.
-Though, to keep them safe, just remember not to touch them!
+But if that’s not an option, we recommend renting some fins and a mask, and swimming out a little, where you might get to swim alongside them.
+Though, to keep them safe, remember not to touch them!

 6. To do a spot of leopard gazing

 Elegant as they are elusive, Sri Lanka’s native leopards are a really special sight to see prowling through their natural habitat.
-And while nature is never a sure thing, for the best chance to witness these majestic cats, it’s worth booking a safari in Yala National Park.
+And while nature is never a sure thing, for the best chance of witnessing these majestic cats, it’s worth booking a safari in Yala National Park.

 Yala is a stunning nature reserve nestled in the southeast of Sri Lanka’s teardrop land, and it’s home to the highest concentration of leopards in the country.
 You have a higher chance of seeing these beasts between March and October, and if you can, book at least a full-day tour (if not an overnighter).